zx80/flask-simple-auth/README.md

     Once in a route function, `get_user` will always return the authenticated user and cannot fail.

-  - With `lazy`, it is performed lazily when needed by an authorization.
+  - With `lazy`, it is performed lazily when needed by an authorization or when calling the `get_user` function.

   - With `all`, it is always performed in the hook, which may skip some path because of `FSA_SKIP_PATH`, and may be re-attempted lazily for path that